scotteza/scotteza/README.md

 Hello! 😁

-I'm Scott, a lead software engineer and engineering manager.
+I'm Scott, an engineering manager and lead software engineer .

 I work as a platform engineering manager for 3 teams (Developer Experience, Edge Compute, and SRE) at [Cazoo](https://www.cazoo.co.uk/).